On the Nonconvexity of Push-Forward Constraints and Its Consequences in Machine Learning: Application to machine learning

-Similarly to generative modeling, the convexity of a learning process involving statistical parity has two restrictions according to \cref{sec:convexity}: the convexity of $\F$ and the one of $\mathcal{E}(P,Q)$.
-Regarding the former: if $\F$ is a set of neural networks with fixed architecture, then the learning is not convex; if $\F$ is the parametric set of linear predictors, then the learning could be convex (but likely less efficient on complex data).
-Regarding the latter: the discussion from \cref{sec:convexity} along with the results from \cref{sec:equalizer} show that the learning is rarely convex, whether it be for Lebesgue-absolutely-continuous population measures $P,Q$ (\cref{prop:equalizer}) or their empirical counterparts (\cref{prop:empirical_equalizing}). \emph{As such, no practitioner can design a group-fair learning problem that universally guarantees convexity.} Notably, as for \cref{sec:generative}, modifying $\L_\C$ (using for instance a convex $D$) is pointless.
+Similar to generative modeling, the convexity of a learning process involving statistical parity has two restrictions according to \cref{sec:convexity}: the convexity of $\F$ and the one of $\mathcal{E}(P,Q)$.
+Regarding the former, if $\F$ is a set of neural networks with fixed architecture, then the learning is not convex; if $\F$ is the parametric set of linear predictors, then the learning could be convex (but likely less efficient on complex data).
+Regarding the latter, the discussion from \cref{sec:convexity} along with the results from \cref{sec:equalizer} show that the learning is rarely convex, whether it be for Lebesgue absolutely continuous population measures $P,Q$ (\cref{prop:equalizer}) or their empirical counterparts (\cref{prop:empirical_equalizing}). \emph{As such, no practitioner can design a group-fair learning problem that universally guarantees convexity.} Notably, as for \cref{sec:generative}, modifying $\L_\C$ (using, for instance, a convex $D$) is pointless.
 Additionally, considering an $\varepsilon$-approximate version of statistical parity comes with no reliable convexity guarantees according to \cref{prop:approximate}.